CtrlAltEliteTeam/GetReady/README.md

 # GetReady
+This
-The application will be created using React, PHP and MySQL.
+application will be created using React, PHP and MySQL.